Last Updated on October 19, 2021

 - 【Heavy Duty Bird Netting】 Made of nylon multifilament net which is UV-proof, our lightweight but heavy duty bird net won't tangle and tear easily, highly durable and reusable, stronger than...

-- 【Effective Protection】Our 2.4 inch mesh size provides maximum protection without harming birds and small animals or interfering with plant growth.
+- 【Effective Protection】Our 2.4 inch mesh netting provides maximum protection without harming birds and small animals or interfering with plant growth.
 Bird netting as an outdoor cover like a fence,...

 - 【Easy To Install】With durable 30pcs cable ties and 6 stakes are included, which make sure that your netting secure to tree branches, fences.
 Or you can cut it to any size you need with scissors to...

 This method can be done by having a netted pool cover.
 The netting can act as a roof for the pool.

 If properly installed, it should keep ducks away from your swimming pool permanently.
 It also helps in keeping leaves from falling into your pool.